-Our children were about 2 when we met Mike, and they are now Juniors in college.
+Our children were about 2 when we met Mike, and as of 2019 they are now Juniors in college.
 You get the idea of how long he has cared about our family through working together with Matt.

 The spouses and families of employees are as important in getting things accomplished as the employees themselves at Ash Brokerage.

-Mike and the Ashes recognize this, and Ash Brokerage frequently wins awards for being the ‘best place to work’
+Mike and the Ash family recognize this, and Ash Brokerage frequently wins awards for being the ‘best place to work’

 So, Empty Nest Syndrome x3 as my boys moved to Bloomington and my husband started traveling every other week, Monday-Thursday.

 Incidentally, my next door neighbor friend Christy, who is also a therapist, chose at that time to put her house on the market because they had an opportunity to live by some close friends, and it sold immediately.